TL;DR

 GitHub Desktop offers a basic conflict resolution interface that displays conflicting files and prompts users to resolve them manually.
 While it provides a clear view of the conflicts, it lacks the advanced features and visual clarity of Tower's conflict resolution tool.
 Users may need to rely on external merge tools for complex conflicts.

-Verdict: Tower offers a more robust and user-friendly visual conflict resolution experience.
+Verdict: Tower offers a more solid and user-friendly visual conflict resolution experience.

 GitHub Desktop does not have built-in support for Git-Flow.
 Users who want to use Git-Flow with GitHub Desktop need to rely on external tools or command-line Git.
 This can be a significant disadvantage for teams that rely on Git-Flow for their development workflow.